AllPoland/unbeatAP/README.md

 # Current Status
-The mod is still in development, but is nearly ready for an alpha release.
+This mod is in early alpha, and not guaranteed to be stable!
+You can download the latest release [here](https://github.com/AllPoland/unbeatAP/releases/latest).

 To keep up to date, join the "UNBEATABLE (PC)" thread in `#future-game-design` in the [Archipelago discord server](https://discord.gg/8Z65BR2).

 # What is this?
 [Archipelago](https://archipelago.gg/) is a multi-world, multi-game randomizer.
 That means it takes items from number of different games played by different people, randomizes their locations, and combines them into one big multiplayer randomizer.